Car rental at Dublin Airport

 - Supplement for younger or older drivers

-- Insurance for glass, wheels, roof and underbody
+- Insurance for tires, glass, roof and underbody

 - Passenger insurance (liability insurance is usually included)

 Nowadays it’s very easy for car rental companies to recover fines from the client, for example for speeding or parking tickets.
-A fine will also be forwarded to you by mail or email.
-You are obliged to not only pay the fine but also the costs for forwarding the penalty.
+A fine will be forwarded to you by mail or email.
+You are obliged to pay the fine but you will also have to pay the costs for forwarding the penalty.
 This administration fee is between € 25 and € 50.
 Our advice… Stick to the traffic rules and drive carefully!